earthly/website/blog/_posts/2021-10-22-bash-string.md

 ```

 And then run it at the command line:

 ``` bash
 $ ./strings.sh
 test
 ```

+### Background

-Everything covered will work in bash 3.2 and greater and unless otherwise noted will also work in ZSH.
-That means everything in here will work on MacOS and Windows under WSL and WSL 2 and on most Linux distributions ( On some linux distributions, such as Alpine, you will need to install bash first.)
+If you need a review of the basics of bash scripting, check out [Understanding Bash](/blog/understanding-bash/).
+If not, know that everything covered will work in bash version 3.2 and greater, and unless otherwise noted, will also work in ZSH.
+That means everything here will work on macOS, Windows under WSL and WSL 2, and most Linux distributions.
+Of course, if you're on Alpine, or some minimal linux distribution, you will need to install bash first.

-Let's start with the easy stuff.
+Let's start at the beginning.

 ### Bash Concatenate Strings

-In bash I can declare a variable like this:
+In bash, I can declare a variable like this:

 ``` bash
 one="1"
 ```

-and then I can refer to it in a double quoted string like this:
+and then I can refer to it in a double-quoted string like this:

 ``` bash
 echo "$one"
 "1"
 ```

-Concatenating strings follows easily from this same pattern
+Concatenating strings follows easily from this same pattern:

 ``` bash
 $ one="1"